lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 ### Installing Anaconda

-In your brownser, download the Anaconda installer for Linux (choose the 3.* version): https://www.anaconda.com/distribution/#download-section
+In your browser, download the Anaconda installer for Linux (choose the 3.* version): https://www.anaconda.com/distribution/#download-section

 Open a terminal in the same folder where you saved the installer and enter the following to install Anaconda for Python: